 Link between heart issues and ADT

 So how does all of this relate to my prostate cancer, surgery, a 6-month ADT shot and radiation?
-Approximately 600,000 American men living with advanced prostate cancer currently receive androgen deprivation therapy (ADT).
+Many American men living with advanced prostate cancer receive androgen deprivation therapy (ADT).
 While the treatment protocol is known to slow the spread of prostate cancer, it does not cure the disease.
 Men who are on extended ADT routinely lose muscle and bone mass.
 They also see an increase in cholesterol, gain weight, and experience a buildup of fat in their arteries.
-Over time the process can increase the risk for heart disease and more.
+Over time the process can increase the risk for heart disease and more.1

 They say that timing is everything in life and it just happened that in the middle of my cardio journey I had an opportunity to attend a presentation given by a cardio-oncologist who was speaking to a local prostate cancer support group.